Recycling and minimising waste

 Supporting the community

-- We employ around 150 people from the local area
+- We employ around 200 people from our local areas (Tiptree and Sudbury)

-- We have three charities we are actively supporting in 2017: Mid and North Essex Mind, Marie Curie and Greenfingers
+- We have three charities we are actively supporting in 2023: Hope for Tomorrow, Abberton Rural Training and Greenfingers Charity

 - We regularly donate raffle prizes to charities, clubs and schools